Emmanuel-Imeh/My-first-repo/README.md

 # Hello!👋
 ## Welcome to my page
 ## About Page
-Initial Responsive Page structured with Hyber Text Mark-up Language and Cascading Style Sheet.
+Initial Responsive Page structured with Hypertext Markup Language and Cascading Style Sheet.

 This page is structured on Virtual Studio Code Integrated Developement Environment.